Consumer edition active

 While awaiting blood culture results, doctors give strong antibiotics intravenously to newborns with suspected sepsis.
 Once they identify the specific organism, they may adjust the type of antibiotic.

-In addition to antibiotic therapy, other treatments may be needed, such as use of a machine that helps with breathing (mechanical ventilator), intravenous fluids, blood and plasma transfusions, and drugs that support blood pressure and circulation.
+In addition to antibiotic therapy, other treatments may be needed, such as use of a machine that helps with breathing (mechanical ventilator), intravenous fluids, blood transfusions and plasma transfusions, and medications that support blood pressure and circulation.

 quizzes_lightbulb_red